KushalRegmi61/ensemble-learning-and-optimization-strategies/README.md

 ## Summary

 This week’s work combined theoretical foundations with practical implementation of ensemble learning.
-The notebooks are designed to progressively demonstrate how to reduce prediction error, increase model stability, and improve generalization through boosting and bagging methods—culminating in fine-tuned, high-performing models using techniques like XGBoost and hyperparameter search.
+The notebooks are designed to progressively demonstrate how to reduce prediction error, increase model stability, and improve generalization through boosting and bagging methods culminating in fine-tuned, high-performing models using techniques like XGBoost and hyperparameter search.

 ---